zionabyrke/TetriMind/README.md

 # 🎮 Overview
 TetriMind is a Python-based Tetris project that integrates an AI Agent trained via reinforcement learning to autonomously play and improve at the game.
-Players can enjoy traditional gameplay or challenge the AI in Player vs AI Mode.
+<br>Players can enjoy traditional gameplay or challenge the AI in Player vs AI Mode.

 # ✨ Features
 - Classic Tetris gameplay with responsive controls